AvansAINT/libkmint-docs/README.md

 This repository contains the API documentation for the libkmint C++ library used in KMINT courses at Avans University of Applied Sciences.

-## About libkmint

-libkmint is a C++ library that provides functionality for:
-- Graph operations and algorithms
-- Game actor management
-- UI and graphics handling
-- Mathematical utilities
-- Map handling

 ## Accessing the Documentation

 The documentation is available at: https://avansaint.github.io/libkmint-docs/